Family: Haloragaceae (Water-Milfoil Family)

 U.S. Present: AL, AR, AZ, CA, CT, FL, GA, HI, ID, KS, KY, LA, MO, MS, NC, NJ, NY, OH, OK, OR, PA, SC, TN, TX, VA, WA

-Distribution: Parrotfeather occurs in at least 26 states throughout the United States.
+Distribution in Texas: Parrotfeather occurs in at least 26 states throughout the United States.

 List All Observations of Myriophyllum aquaticum reported by Citizen Scientists

 Looks likes coontail (Ceratophyllum demersum), hydrilla (Hydrilla verticillata, non-native, invasive), Eurasian watermilfoil (Myriophyllum spicatum, non-native, invasive), and possibly elodeas.